Myths and Legends

 What is a folk tale?

 Folk tales are also known as fairy tales and they are stories that have been made up by people (or folk).
 Folktales have imaginative characters, happy endings and may contain magic.
 These stories have always been children's favourite stories and many of them have been turned into well-known films.
+Folktales normally start with Once upon a time and end with lived happily ever after.

-Examples of folk tales/fairy tales
+More folk tales/fairy tales

 • Cinderella